-A few of the recipes below contain ammonia, or bleach, or vinegar (I’ve also included other homemade solutions that are gentler to use).
+Some of the recipes below contain ammonia, or bleach, or vinegar (I’ve also included other homemade solutions that are gentler).

-These items will help kill bacteria and remove stains, but make sure to rinse well with clear water.
+These items will help kill bacteria and get rid of stains, but remember to rinse off well.

-If you’re concerned about deterioration, use them well diluted (will reduce its effectiveness), or only in extreme situations, or try a method without using those ingredients at all.
+If you’re concerned about deterioration, dilute them a bit first (will reduce effectiveness), or use only in extreme situations, or choose an alternate method.

 Tip: After you have brightened things up and everything is completely dry, apply a new coat of sealer so it is protected and harsh methods won’t be necessary on a regular basis.

-Important: Test colored product first before using any method to make sure it won’t be discolored.
-Especially watch with bleach, vinegar and lemon juice.
+Important: Test colored products first before using any batch to make sure it won’t be discolored.

-Here’s a list of general cleaners and brighteners you can try…
+Here’s a list of homemade cleaners to help…

-- Use your favorite liquid dish detergent to brighten grout between tiles, just drizzle on a sponge or wet cloth and scrub.
-You can also use toothpaste.
+- Try your favorite liquid dish detergent to brighten grout between tiles, just drizzle on a wet cloth and scrub.
+Toothpaste is also a good option.
 From: Bring Bathrooms To A Shine.

 - Use a mild soap and water solution and work it in with a plastic bristle brush.

-- Try 3 cups baking soda and 1 cup water.
-Mix then apply with a sponge, leave for a few minutes then rinse.
+- Combine 3 C. bicarb and 1 C. water.
+Mix then dab with a sponge, leave for a few minutes.

-- Another option is 1/4 cup salt, 1/4 cup baking soda, 1/4 cup vinegar.
-Mix then rub in with a sponge, leave for a minute and wash off.
+- Another option is 1/4 C. salt, 1/4 C. baking soda, 1/4 C. vinegar.
+Mix then work in with a sponge, leave for a minute.

-- For Tiles Too: 1/2 cup of baking soda; 1/3 cup of ammonia; 1/4 cup of white vinegar; 7 cups of water.
+- Cleaner For Tiles Too: 1/2 C. of baking soda; 1/3 C. of ammonia; 1/4 C. of white vinegar; 7 C. of water.
 Combine all the ingredients in a labeled spray bottle and shake well to mix.
-Spray on then wipe off with a damp sponge.
-Do not use with bleach.
+Spray on then wipe with a damp sponge.
+Do not mix with bleach.
 From this page of recipes for Shower Spray.

-- Lemon Juice Paste: Mix lemon juice and baking soda to make a paste then apply.
-Apply with a toothbrush then rinse.
-Can also try lemon & salt (just sprinkle salt on a wedge of lemon and rub with that).
+- Lemon Juice: Combine lemon juice and baking soda to make a paste.
+Apply with a toothbrush.
+Another trick: lemon & salt (just sprinkle salt on a wedge of lemon and rub with that).

-These can be used as an all-purpose cleaner as well, but they’re especially good for lifting mildew.
+These can also be treated as an all-purpose cleaner, but they’re especially good for lifting mildew.
 Reminder: rinse everything off with plain water unless otherwise directed.

-- Bleach: First wash surface with plain water then use a toothbrush to work bleach into the stains, rinse to remove.
-If they are especially tough, leave bleach soak in for a few minutes.
+- First wash surface with plain water then use a toothbrush to work bleach into the stains.
+If they are especially tough, allow to soak in for a few minutes.

-- Rubbing Alcohol: Apply with a brush or sponge, wait for a minute or two then wash away with soap and water.
+- Dab on rubbing alcohol, wait for a minute or two then wash away with soap and water.

-- Hydrogen Peroxide: Full strength for about 5 minutes then rinse off.
+- Hydrogen Peroxide: Full strength for about 5 mins.

-- Peroxide & Baking Soda: Make a paste then apply, scrub and rinse.
+- Peroxide & Bicarb: Make a paste then slather on, scrub and rinse.

 - Borax & Water Paste: Apply, let it dry then scrub.

-- Baking Soda & Liquid Dish Detergent: Apply then leave overnight, wash off in the morning.
+- Bicarb & Liquid Dish Detergent: Leave on overnight, wash off in the morning.

 - To test if your sealer is still good, squirt a few drops of water over top.
-If it absorbs the water instead of beading up, you need a fresh coat of sealer.
+If it absorbs the liquid instead of beading up, you need a new coat of sealer.

-- After getting things nice & bright again, keep at it!
-Clean regularly to avoid having to use harsh chemicals or treatments to remove buildup.
+- After getting things nice & fresh again, keep at it!
+Maintain regularly to avoid having to pull out the harsh chemicals or treatments to remove buildup.

-- If stains are really bad and nothing you try will get them out, you can try removing the grout then apply a fresh batch.
+- If stains are really bad and nothing you do lightens or gets them out, you can remove the grout then build up a fresh batch.
 Sound difficult?
 Not really, I found clear instructions here: ronhazelton.com.

-- For quick spot removal, try a bleach pen (watch: will likely discolor colored product).
+- For quick spot removal, attack it with a bleach pen (watch: will likely discolor colored product).

-- You can use old toothbrushes, a plastic bristle brush, a soft bristle nail brush, a nylon dish scrubber or a sponge with a nylon backing.
+- You can use old toothbrushes, a plastic bristle or a soft bristle nail brush, a nylon dish scrubber or a sponge with a nylon backing.